mtwofiveoone/ctrlbsubmission/GAME_MECHANICS.md

 When playing with a connected Universal Profile:

-1. Wins are registered on the LUKSO blockchain
+1. Wins are registered to the UP Wallet address
 2. Achievements can be minted as NFTs
 3. Player statistics are tracked and stored